 The history of the cigar box guitar stretches back to the Deep South of 1840s America.
 The guitars were a product of hardship and poverty.
 When money was tight, people would make instruments out of what was to hand – an old cigar box, broom handle and a couple of wires became the building blocks of a new musical movement.
 A cigar box guitar has provided the backing for many a blues lament.

-Now Bristol-based craftsmen Tom Drummond and Pat Hammett have brought the tradition up to date with beautiful, handmade cigar box guitars designed and constructed in their Easton workshop.
+Now Bristol-based craftsmen Tom Drummond and Pat Hammett have brought the tradition up to date with beautiful, handmade cigar box guitars.

 Story of the blues